SBerdnikau/TeachMeSkills_C32_HW_Lesson_8/README.md

 14. implement a limit check. the essence of the check is that the amount for transfer does not exceed the limit in the checkCardLimitTransfer() method
 15. (optional) * try to rewrite it to a switch-case construction, maybe this will be a more capacious entry in the ParserFabric class
 16. add Docx parser

+*Task 3*

+Create an Apple class and add a color field with the private access modifier to it and initialize it.
+In the main method of another class, create an Apple object and without using setters change the value of the color field.